metamx/omniscient/README.md

 Clicking the first button will result in Stalker generate the event:

     {
-      "context": "user management panel",
+      "context": ["user management panel"],
       "action": "Add"
     }

 Clicking the second button will result in Stalker generate the event:

     {
-      "context": "user management panel",
+      "context": ["user management panel"],
       "action": "nothing happened here!"
     }

-Context is taken closest parent to the firing element.
+Context is an array of data-context attributes taking from parent elements of the firing element, in the order of higher up to lower down.
 If none is found, context is set to "global".
+By default, events with "global" context do not trigger handlers, but the user can manually override that with Stalker.init.

 Action is in the innerText of the firing element.
 Setting data-behavior on the firing element overrides element inner text.